stavsap/Jenkins-On-Docker/README.md

 There will be no Cloud plugins install after fresh deployment, go to cloud -> plugins and install Docker plugin.

-After that, create new Cloud, select type Docker, and enter the follwoing settings:
+After that, create new Cloud, select type Docker, and enter the following settings:

 **Docker Host URI**: